Home

 Oracular Practices?

-It's also presumed that the worshiper would look to these idols as some type of oracle?
-These "oracular practices" that the worshiper would indulge in, would consist with one consulting with the "teraphim" when it came to future events.
-This would also explain another reason, as to why Rachel would take the idols.
-With her beliefs and teachings when it came to the "teraphim" she could have believed that taking them, would perhaps, prevent her father from consulting with the idols when it came to him trying to find out about their whereabouts.
+Now I also want to point out, that it's also presumed, that the worshiper would look to these "household idols" as being some type of oracle?
+Know that these "oracular practices" that the worshiper would indulge in, would consist with one consulting with the "teraphim" when it came to future events.
+Now this would also explain another reason, as to why Rachel would take the idols?
+And with her beliefs and teachings, when it came to the "teraphim" -- she could have believed that by taking them, would have perhaps, prevented her father from consulting with the idols, when it came to him trying to find out about their whereabouts.

-Be that as it may, Rachel actions indicates that during this moment of great strife and uncertainty, she leaned towards her own understanding, instead of leaning on a "God" that she knew hardly nothing about.
-Know that she hadn't at this point developed the faith and trust that's needed, when it came to leaning on the Most High God.
+Nonetheless, Rachel actions indicates, that during this moment of great strife and uncertainty, she leaned towards her own understanding, instead of leaning on a "God" that she knew hardly nothing about.
+Keep in mind, that she hadn't at this point in her life, developed the faith and trust that's needed, when it came to leaning on the Most High God.
 But to her credit, how could she?
 For she didn't know God personally like her husband did.

 In the next Bible Study Online Article: